vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 #### Object Store

-We use the Digital Ocean managed object store (Spaces), which includes a content delivery network (CDN) to distribute uesr uploaded media around the world to reduce latency for users.
+We use the Digital Ocean managed object store (Spaces), which includes a content delivery network (CDN) to distribute user uploaded media around the world to reduce latency for users.

 ### Redis